Alim501/PlanerAi/README.md

 ---
 #### To do:
 - ai communication
-- exception handler
+- ✅exception handler
 - User info problem: JWT token contain only email and there is no GetByEmail endpoint:
 1. ✅ Put userId in jwt
-2. Refactor getById to getByEmail
-3. Make auth fucnctions to return userId
 4. ✅Added method to get current user details http://localhost:8080/api/users/me and 2 other in UserController
-- (works) Add .env support without using IntelejIdea ( for now application.propertios is hardcoded)
-- Put Front_URL (localhost:4200) in .env (for now hardcode in SecurityConfig)
-- ?
-Possible troubles with versions
-- Dynamic subjects added by moderator/admin
+- ✅Dynamic subjects added by moderator/admin
 In Future:
 - ✅ Added HttpOnly Cookie (accessToken and refreshToken)
 - Docker